3.2 Regions and Prospects

 Roads

-The South West has a quality road network that has benefited from upgrades to the Collie Highway and ongoing Bunbury Outer Ring Road (BORR) works with associated duplication of the Bussell Highway.
-BORR planning works with the 1350ha Waterloo Industrial, links Kemerton, Bunbury Port and services the timber precinct as well as facilitating the smooth flow of traffic to the Capes.
+The South West has a quality road network that has benefited from upgrades to the Collie Highway and Wilman Wadandi Highway (WWH) works with associated duplication of the Bussell Highway.
+The WWH boosts links with the 1350ha Waterloo Industrial area, Kemerton and the Bunbury Port.
+The new outer ring road will service the timber precinct as well as facilitating the smooth flow of traffic to the Capes.

-A future bottleneck is likely to be the Busselton Bypass which will require duplication.
-That will service Yalyalup Industrial Park close to Busselton-Margaret River Airport and go to the South of Vasse Newtown to Carbanup in 15-20 years.
-Before that, the Vasse-Dunsborough link will require enhancement and grade separation works are likely to be needed on the main Forrest-Bussell Highway corridor.
-Additional passing points will be necessary on the South Western Highway.
+A future bottleneck is likely to be the Busselton Bypass which will require duplication though to Vasse.
+The bypass will service Yalyalup Industrial Park close to Busselton-Margaret River Airport, connecting to south of Vasse and Carbanup in 15-20 years.
+Before that, the Vasse-Dunsborough link will require enhancement and additional works are likely to be needed on the main Forrest-Bussell Highway corridor.
+Extra passing points will be necessary on the South Western Highway.

 Rail